 For information on the Northwestern student health insurance coverage, contact the Student Health Insurance Office.

 Learn More about Student Health Insurance

-Each PhD student is assigned both a program specialization advisor within the Department of Music Studies and a student services advisor from The Graduate School.
-For additional advising, contact Bienen’s Graduate Services or your Department Chair.
-The specialization advisors are in charge of the overall academic career and may or may not be the major advisor for the student's dissertation.
+Each PhD student is assigned both a program specialization adviser within the Department of Music Studies, and an Academic Student Services adviser from The Graduate School.
+The specialization advisers are in charge of the overall academic career, and are not the major adviser for the student's dissertation.
+For additional advising, contact Bienen School’s Graduate Services or your Department Chair.

 Learn More about Graduate Advising